Research into collaboration

 The 6 determinants I found fall over building blocks such as 'shared ambition', 'concrete objectives and actions', 'clarity of roles, contributions and tasks, communication, information sharing' and 'relationships'.
 Establishing a good ability to collaborate and a higher quality of working together is not only about improving the colloboration within a team.

 In the layer that the organisation forms around the places where working together (every day) takes place, something has to be fundamentally right.

 Most organisations miss the following.

 - Organisation of working together as a function;

 - management of working together as an activity.

 Earlier (1989), 'Zorg en hoop' (Concern and hope)was published.
 In this book, I make a critical analysis of basic concepts of A.H.
 Maslow.
 This analysis is not so much a thread running through my research on collaboration and my work, but it does provide a basis for seeing the possibilities and impossibilities of working together.

 Care and hope apply to humanity and its possibilities and thus to human collaboration.
 Concern about the deep disappointment that the possibilities of working together are so little realised.
 And hope for the joyful, adventurous and successful enterprise that working together can be.

 At the moment I am working on a publication on collaboration (in Dutch) in which I describe my insights and their practical implications for organisations. ('Towards a continuously high quality of collaboration.
-A responsibility-oriented approach to organise and develop the capacity for collaboration'.)
+A responsibility-oriented approach to working together.')